 The textured wall would need to be sanded for the wallpaper to adhere.
 What a mess that would be!

 The second challenge was the cost of the wallpaper.
-I only needed a small amount, but the price was outside my budget at $126.00 per roll.
+Although I only needed a small amount, the price, $126.00 per roll, was outside my budget.

 So far, we have worked on this remodel with a shoestring budget, and although the amount of wallpaper needed was minimal, it wasn’t budget-friendly.